-This policy doesn't automatically cover pre-existing medical conditions (see page 28) and specified items (see page 61).
+This policy doesn't automatically cover specified items (see page 61).
 So, if your dependent children need cover for these, you may need to pay an extra premium.

 You'll need to pay a premium for non-dependent children

 We charge a premium for any children travelling who aren't dependent children.
 Examples of non-dependent children include children who aren't related to any of the adults your policy covers, such as your child's friend.
 Children travelling without any adults are non-dependent children and we charge them a premium.